k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

       Although the preferred way to send the JWT authentication is as an `Authorization: Bearer` header, it can also be sent as a cookie.

-3. **Open Auth (OAuth)** - authorization delegation protocol, via an access token (self-encoded JWT) which is sent as `Authorization: Bearer` header
+3. **Open Auth (OAuth)** - an authorization delegation protocol.
+An OAuth Access Token is a string used by a client to make requests to Fabric.
+This token (self-encoded JWT) is sent as `Authorization: Bearer` header.
-4. **Basic Authentication** - an authentication scheme built into an HTTP protocol, which is sent as `Authorization: Basic` header.
+4. **Basic Authentication** - an authentication method built into an HTTP protocol.
+A client provides a username and a password to make requests to Fabric.
+These credentials are sent as `Authorization: Basic` header.

 ### API Key